-- i Overall System Status "OK" if no errors or warnings are present.
-Warnings and Errors will be displayed in this area. - i Date/Outside Temperature/Time The system date, outside temperature and time are displayed in this area. - Tank Status The Fresh, and Holding tanks status is displayed as a percentage of "Full".
+- Overall System Status "OK" if no errors or warnings are present.
+Warnings and Errors will be displayed in this area in order of priority. - i Date/Outside Temperature/Time The system date, outside temperature and time are displayed in this area. - Tank Status The Fresh, and Holding tanks status is displayed as a percentage of "Full".
 Both a bar graph representation and a numerical percentage are displayed. - DC Voltage Both the House Battery voltage and the Chassis Battery Voltage are displayed.
-There is also a Lightning Bolt icon that will illuminate when the isolator relay (Charge Bridge) is energized connecting both battery systems together. - i AC Voltage and Current -The AC Voltage and Current (Amperage) for both AC power legs are displayed
+There is also a Lightning Bolt icon that will illuminate when the isolator relay (Charge Bridge) is energized and connecting both battery systems together. - AC Power Source, Voltage and Current The AC Power Source (Shore/Generator/Inverter), as well as, the Voltage and Current (Amperage) for both AC power legs are displayed. - i Charge Bridge Indicator (Yellow Lightning Bolt)